Kair0s3/Rightup/2022/Jun/Standcon/writeup.md

 ```
 hashcat -m 13400 -a 0 -w 1 hashes.txt D:\Tools\Wordlists\rockyou.txt

-# -m  refers to the target hash type.
+# -m  refers to the target hash type. i.e. 13400 for the respective keepass hash we are cracking.
-#
 ```
 *For more information on the corresponding values for the hash types run `hashcat -h` or from [here](https://hashcat.net/wiki/doku.php?id=example_hashes)*